serenorg/serendb/docs/rfcs/036-physical-replication.md

 PostgreSQL provides multiple levels of synchronicity.
 In the weaker levels, a transaction is not acknowledged as committed to the client in the primary until the WAL has been streamed to a replica or flushed to disk there.
-Those modes don't make senses in Neon, because the safekeepers handle durability.
+Those modes don't make senses in SerenDB, because the safekeepers handle durability.

 `synchronous_commit=remote_apply` mode would make sense.
 In that mode,